Feeling A Little Stir Crazy At Home? These Family Activities Will Help!

 - Bake-off: Who doesn’t like sweets?
 Now’s the best time to experiment with those cookie and cake recipes!

 - Organize: Choose a target and start redoing it!
-Your drawers, the toy box, the closet – it’s time to rearrange and clean up!
+Your drawers, the toy box, the front hall closet – it’s time to rearrange and clean up!

 - Declutter: Spark joy in tough times by Marie Kondo-ing your house!
 Get rid of all that clutter and make your space feel much cleaner.